 1. They are oversensitive

 With reference to the old-fashioned cheaper ionisation alarms, these are over-sensitive to spurious sources e.g. dust, toast, insects that can cause false alarms.
 As a result, we often find that people take out the ionisation alarm batteries, or physically break them, when they are sound erroneously.

 2. Disposal issues

 The other issue is the environmental issue.
-They are very small, so there is only a small radiation source within them, but if many of these alarms are disposed together, this could pose an environmental risk.
-Nowadays we are much more conscious of recycling, rather than just disposing.
+There is a tiny radiation source within ionisation alarms and if many of these alarms are disposed of together, they could pose an environmental risk.
+Nowadays alarms tend to be gathered together to be recycled rather than being dispersed.

 Where should you fit smoke alarms in the home?

 Fit them everywhere a fire can start.

 We would never advise fitting smoke alarms in the kitchen because normal cooking fumes will typically set them off.
 Have a heat alarm in the kitchen, and smoke alarms everywhere else, primarily this will be bedrooms, lounges and halls but particularly areas where you do any of the following; smoke, leave electrical items powered on or on charge, use any kind of naked flames such as candles, or use mobile heaters.
 The 2 exceptions are the bathroom and toilet as these are unlikely to be the source of the fire.